astriaorg/astria-web3/README.md

 Transaction hash: 0x775c63649c25d7b8029e2e786e001fcda1618723a305c2e384d5cae453a32ad7
 ```

-Copy the `Deployed to:` address to use for the next step.
+Copy the `Deployed to:` address to use for deploying Uniswap.
 ### Uniswap V3

+Before deploying Uniswap, make sure that you have ran the `weth9` steps above.

 ```bash
 cd packages/uniswapv3
 cp .env.example .env
 ```

-Open the `.env` file and replace the `WETH9_ADDRESS=` with the address from the previous step.
+Open the `.env` file and replace the `WETH9_ADDRESS=` with the address from the `weth9` "Deployed to:" output.
 Install the `base64` contract.

 ```bash